The Importance of Strength and Cross Training for Runners

 Tennis as cross-training for runners verdict: Yes.
 But go easy.

 Golf can aid recovery.
 You are walking, you are on your feet all the time and unless you are being transported in a golf buggy you are likely to walk a number of hills.
 And unless you’re a pro you’re likely to carry a fairly heavy bag with your gear.

-Remember, cross-training for runners is not about fainting after 200 pushups, it’s about relaxing between the runs.
+Remember, best cross-training for runners is not about fainting after 200 pushups, it’s about relaxing between the runs.